numaru/hello-cortex-m/README.md

 # Hello Cortex-M

-This example project show how to compile C code for an ARM Cortex-M micro-controller and run it in QEMU.
+This example project show how to compile C code for an ARM Cortex-M micro-controller and run it in Renode.

-The targeted MCU is a `lm3s6965` since this Cortex-M3 micro-controller is natively supported by QEMU.
+The targeted MCU is a `stm32f103rb`.

-The projet use semihosting to `printf()` in the terminal.
-The `libc_nano` and `rdimon_nano` standard libraries are used to achieve this.
+The projet use uart to `printf()` in the terminal.
+The `libc_nano` and `nosys_nano` standard libraries are used to achieve this.

 # Getting started